tamsay/wisedrive_Backend/README.md

 # wisedrive_Backend
+- This nodejs application matches car ID(s) to a given modelType.
+Initial data is gotten from two csv files which is converted to json.

 ## Setup

 - Simply clone this repo on your pc, by typing out this command on your terminal.